Summary Card

 - Stage I: cartilage framework with a tragal component and lobule are inset into a subcutaneous pocket created by a posterior incision.

-- Stage II: post-auricular sulcus is created by a cartilage wedge, a local flap (temporoparietal fascial flap or galeal flap), and a split-thickness skin graft.
+- Stage II: The post-auricular sulcus is created by a cartilage wedge, a local flap (temporoparietal fascial flap or galeal flap), and a split-thickness skin graft.

 Alloplastic Reconstruction:

-- Single-stage subcutaneous implantation, often Medpor
+- Single-stage subcutaneous implantation, often Medpor.

-- Reinisch technique
+- Reinisch technique.

 - Less commonly used due to the higher rates of extrusion.